eosho/azure-paas-security/README.md

    - compile and unit test the code (if any)
    - provision resources in Azure, or
    - configure settings on resources
-1. After deployment to a motified component is complete you can trigger other components for testing.
+1. After deployment to a modified component is complete you can trigger other components for testing.
 1. The PR is then merged to main to complete the loop.

 > **NOTE**